arc-language/arc-lang/parser/PACKAGE.md

 	// ExitLiteral is called when exiting the literal production.
 	ExitLiteral(c *LiteralContext)

-	// ExitVectorLiteral is called when exiting the vectorLiteral production.
-	ExitVectorLiteral(c *VectorLiteralContext)

-	// ExitMapLiteral is called when exiting the mapLiteral production.
+	// ExitInitializerList is called when exiting the initializerList production.
-	ExitMapLiteral(c *MapLiteralContext)
+	ExitInitializerList(c *InitializerListContext)

-	// ExitMapEntry is called when exiting the mapEntry production.
+	// ExitInitializerEntry is called when exiting the initializerEntry production.
-	ExitMapEntry(c *MapEntryContext)
+	ExitInitializerEntry(c *InitializerEntryContext)

 	// ExitStructLiteral is called when exiting the structLiteral production.
 	ExitStructLiteral(c *StructLiteralContext)